Ever stood in the yarn aisle, staring at labels like they're written in a secret code?

 Gauge: The Secret to Perfect Fit

-Gauge indicates how many stitches and rows fit into a specific measurement, usually 4 inches.
+Knitting gauge indicates how many stitches and rows fit into a specific measurement, usually 4 inches, and is crucial for ensuring that finished projects are the right size.
 This means you should make a sample piece that measures 4 inches square.
+The suggested gauge provided on yarn labels guides users by indicating the recommended swatch size and needle or hook sizes for optimal results.

 How to Make a Swatch to Measure Gauge